 The easiest way to do this, in most states, is to name an adult to serve as "custodian" of the money.
-Custodians are authorized under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted by every state except South Carolina and Vermont.
+Custodians are authorized under a law called the Uniform Transfers to Minors Act (UTMA), which has been adopted by every state except South Carolina.

 All you need to do is name the custodian as the POD payee of the account and make it clear that the custodian is to act on the child’s behalf.
 That gives the custodian the legal responsibility to manage and use the money for the benefit of the child.
 When the child reaches age 21 (in most states), the custodian turns over what’s left to the beneficiary.

-Even if you live in South Carolina or Vermont—the only states that haven't adopted the UTMA—you can still appoint a custodian if the custodian or the minor lives in a state that has adopted the law, or the bank account is located in a state that has adopted the law.
+Even if you live in South Carolina —the only state that hasn't adopted the UTMA—you can still appoint a custodian if the custodian or the minor lives in a state that has adopted the law, or the bank account is located in a state that has adopted the law.